- Huffman Coding Tutorial

 The algorithm of XXe and XXIe century is often based on formalisms like that of Turing machines, which provides a scientific framework for studying the properties of algorithms.

-With computer science, algorithms developed a lot in the second half of the XXe century and Donald Knuth, author of the The Art of Computer Programming laid a rigorous mathematical foundation for their analysis.
+With computer science, algorithms developed a lot in the second half of the XXe century and Knuth (1969), author of The Art of Computer Programming defines 5 properties which constitute the prerequisites of an algorithm.

 Many formal or theoretical tools have been developed to describe algorithms, study them, express their qualities, and be able to compare them: